RCL-NUS/NeuroMHE/README.md

 3. Run the Python file '**main_code_supervisedlearning.py**'.
 4. In the prompted terminal interface, you will be asked to select whether to train or evaluate NeuroMHE.
    * Training: type 'train' without the quotation mark in the terminal.
    * Evaluation: type 'evaluate' without the quotation mark in the terminal.
 Subsequently, you will be prompted to select a trajectory for evaluation.
 There are a total of 13 agile trajectories within the complete NeuroBEM test dataset, as shown below.
-Note that you can skip the training process and directly evaluate the performance using the trained neural network model '**Trained_model.pt**' to reproduce the RMSE results in the following table.
+Note that you can skip the training process and directly evaluate the performance using the trained neural network model '**Trained_model.pt**' to reproduce the RMSE results presented in our paper.
 The retained model is saved in the folder '**trained_data**'.

 |                                         Trajectory Parameters of NeuroBEM Test Dataset                                           |
 :----------------------------------------------------------------------------------------------------------------------------------: